earldouglas/sbt-war/README.md

 or in case if you're using full configuration `webSettings` are `com.github.siasia.WebPlugin.webSettings`.

 Plugin keys like `scanInterval` or `port` are located in `com.github.siasia.PluginKeys`.

+**You must include Jetty dependencies into your project.
+Otherwise it would fail to boot with error message `Jetty dependencies should be on container classpath`.** Example:

+    libraryDependencies += "org.mortbay.jetty" % "jetty" % "6.1.22" % "container"

 Add other required stuff like `web.xml`, properties and source code.